A Little Known Way to Learn Touch Typing

 I still use this layout.

 Nowadays I can easily reach 85-90 words per minute cold, typing in unfamiliar English text.
-In my first language, which is Finnish, I’m probably somewhat faster, at least when counting cpm and not wpm.
+In my first language, which is Finnish, I’m probably somewhat faster.
 The fun part is that I have a keyboard layout nobody else in the known universe can use.
 It’s kinda fun to let a coworker sit at my computer and watch them fumble.

 How did you learn touch typing?
 Or do you still look at your keyboard?